jmr1026/threads_sentiment/README.md

 The findings show both what were a given as well as some mildly amusing results.

+Tools used:
+SQL - for cleaning and data analyzation
+Tableau - for data visualization

 The dataset is available on Kaggle: https://www.kaggle.com/datasets/saloni1712/threads-an-instagram-app-reviews